 TBVI consortium key achievements

-Over the past ten years, 40 different novel vaccine strategies have been pursued and 22 have moved from research to discovery.
+Over the past years, 45 different novel vaccine strategies have been pursued and more than half of these have moved from research to discovery.
 These strategies have included genome-wide protein and glycolipid antigen discovery, development and testing of novel delivery systems, adjuvants and improved live vaccines.